12 of the best woodland walks in Surrey

 Hammonds Copse woods is home to species ranging from tawny owls, chiffchaffs, blackcaps and sparrowhawks to butterflies including the silver-washed fritillary, yellow brimstone and white admiral, as well as bluebells, wild daffodil, guelder rose, wild service tree and wood spurge.
 The woods have a marked trail to follow and free car parking.

 In 1952, consultant dermatologist Dr Wilfrid Fox handed the National Trust a piece of the Surrey Hills that he had nurtured for 15 years – his arboretum at Hascombe, containing a magnificent and important collection of trees from all around the world.
 Winkworth Arboretum is open at different times throughout the year so it’s best to check the website before visiting.
-Parking is free and entry to the arboretum is £7.60 for adults and £3.80 for children.
+Parking is free.

 Sheepleas is a 300-acre mosaic of woodlands and wildflower meadows on the chalk slopes of the North Downs.
 It supports a huge diversity of wildlife, from butterflies to very rare flowers and the area includes working coppices.
 If you’re lucky, you might spot the occasional charcoal kiln.